 (and see results ASAP)

 - USE SUNSCREEN.
 Sunscreen helps prevent future discoloration, slows the signs of aging, and, oh yeah...helps shield you from skin cancer.
-Vitamin C usage makes you extra susceptible to sunburns, so always be sure to apply SPF 30+ beneath your makeup before heading out for the day.
+Always be sure to apply SPF 30+ beneath your makeup before heading out for the day.
 MISSHA's All Around Safe Block Essence Sun Milk is literally the best sunscreen I have ever used.
 ZERO white cast and does not break me out.
 You can also find it on Soko Glam!

 - If you're in need of a little extra brightening, I also recommend trying this DIY sake and sugar scrub.
 Fermented rice is a known lightening + brightening ingredient, and this scrub has been the extra something-something my skin needed to even out and tone up!
 Since I've had such great results with this scrub, I'm also interested in trying out this Fermented Rice Water Toner from 100% Pure in the near future!